 With the city centre so close, many fans head for the bars and restaurants there before making their way up to the ground.
 We found our way to Hannenfass Kaiserslautern (St.-Martins-Platz 1, 67657) which was a great place to combine the need for pub grub and a couple of pre-match pints.
 There's also The Snug Irish Pub further along the same street although it's difficult to recommend an Irish pub when you're supposed to be in Germany looking for an authentic football experience - like recommending a McDonalds over a currywurst!

 You'll find all the usual fast food kiosks near the ground on matchday including around the Elf Freunde Roundabout.
-Once through the security pat-down at the stadium however, you're going to have to find one of the Betze-Card reps and get them to top it up with plastic money if you want to watch the match with a few pints of Krombacher (the official stadium beer).
-Buy all the food and drink you think you'll need for the entire match as well because it's a right old climb up the stairs to the upper tiers and we couldn't be bothered doing it all over again when it was time for a re-fill.
+Once through the security pat-down at the stadium, although the 'Betze' is a cashless venue, you'll be pleased to know that FCK have done away with their version of the stadium payment card scheme and you're able to watch the match with a few pints of Krombacher using credit and debit cards or Apple Pay, Google Pay etc on your phone instead.
+Load up with all the food and drink you think you'll need for the entire match though because it's a right old climb up the stairs to the upper tiers and we couldn't be bothered doing it all over again when it was time for a re-fill.

 OTHER CLUBS IN THE AREA

-BUNDESLIGA 2: Karlsruher SC, SV Darmstadt 98, SV Sandhausen
+BUNDESLIGA 2: Karlsruher SC, SV Elversberg, SV Wehen Wiesbaden

 3.LIGA: 1.
-FC Saarbrücken, SV Elversberg, SV Waldhof Mannheim, SV Wehen Wiesbaden
+FC Saarbrücken, SV Sandhausen, SV Waldhof Mannheim